QuantEcon/lecture-source-jl/rst_files/testing.rst

     foo() # exported, so don't need to qualify the namespace

-**Note:** If you didn't follow the instructions to add a `startup file <jl_startup_file>`_, you may need to quit your REPL and start it again
+**Note:** If you didn't follow the instructions to add a `startup file <jl_startup_file>`_, you may need to quit your REPL and load the package again

 Jupyter Workflow
 ------------------------

-We can also call this function from a Jupyter notebook
+We can also work with the package from a Jupyter notebook

 Let's create a new output directory in our project, and run ``jupyter lab`` from it.
 Call a new notebook ``output.ipynb``